JakeHukari/Linky/README.md

 # Linky
-Your new favorite link maker/shortener
+Your new favorite link tool

 # What Does Linky Do?